 An estimated 3 to 8 million women and 1 to 4 million men in the USA have symptoms of IC, including frequency, urgency, pressure and/or pain.
 One of the most common pelvic pain conditions in the world, it may be called interstitial cystitis, bladder pain syndrome or hypersensitive bladder syndrome.
-Some call IC a chronic abdominal and pelvic pain syndrome (CAPPS).
+Some call IC a chronic abdominal and pelvic pain syndrome (CAPPS) or a urologic chronic pelvic pain syndrome (UCPPS).